 I’m not perfect.
 I’ve been known to fudge or compromise my values a bit when it comes to things like sunglasses.
-But for my engagement ring?
+But it was very important to me that no people, animals, or ecosystems were harmed in the making of my engagement ring or wedding band.

 Here’s what to look for on your quest:

-Stones: Look for diamonds that are lab-grown, recycled, or – at a bare minimum – Kimberley Process-certified along with some extra language from the jeweler around sourcing ethically.
+Stones: Look for diamonds that are lab-grown, recycled, or at a bare minimum Kimberley Process-certified along with some extra language from the jeweler around sourcing ethically.
 (The Kimberley process is definitely not full-proof, but we don’t have any other options right now beyond taking the word of the jeweler.)
-For other stones, look for recycled or certified ethically-sourced.
+For other stones, look for recycled or certified ethically sourced.